TheDaemoness/IceAndShadow3/main/scala/mod/iceandshadow3/world/README.md

 ## Type Name Prefixes

 The following rules apply to subpackages.
-In general, if something's here, it's a base class that's too specific to go in `basics` but useful to multiple domains.
+In general, if something's here, it's either:
+* A base class that's too specific to go in `basics` but useful to multiple domains.
+* A domain.

 The `S` prefix should not be used in subpackges, as almost everything will be a singleton object.

 If a file name ends in a plural word, expect to find a `sealed class` inside.

-* `Domain` - Scala object that extends BDomain
 * `Mat` - Scala object that extends BMateria or one of its children.
 * `LB` - Scala object that extends BLogicBlock
 * `LM` - Scala object that extends BLogicMob